iov-one/docs/docs/weave/tutorial/01-installation.md

 rm `which blog`
 ```

+## Fork Weave Starter Kit

+We have created the [Weave starter kit](https://github.com/iov-one/weave-starter-kit) to increase project development speed and reduce burden of copying code around when beginning a project.
+It contains the boiler plate code and has already written code logic that you can get hints.

 ## Initialize the Blockchain

 Before we start the blockchain, we need to set up the initial state.
 This is defined in a genesis block.
 Both `tendermint` and `blog` have a directory to store configuration and internal database state.
 By default those are `~/.tendermint` and `~/.blog`.
 However, to make things simpler, we will ask them both to put everything in the same directory.